barneyb/johann/documentation/docs/language/index.md

 }
 ```

-Both functions and global variables can be declared without being defined.
+Functions, types, and global variables can be declared without being defined.
 This is needed to reference definitions from other files (where they must be declared `pub`, of course).
 Function calls do not (yet) require a reference, but taking an address (to make a function pointer) does.
 Global variables always require a reference, to use or take an address.
 This program prints an externally-defined greeting three times, in three different ways:

 ```johann
 char* GREETING;             # declare variable defined "somewhere else"